ProgramCpp/okotron/ADR/LOB.md

 - save a list of orders for limit prices in redis
 - get live price feeds
 - process orders concurrently.
+  - keep polling for token price changes
+  - trace a list of orders with the changed token price
+  - process only those orders

 request payload:
-to simplify and to be deterministic, accept from-network from user. no need to deduce the balances of tokens from all networks. in a conventional limit order, lets say stocks, there is only one accont. in this case there are number of networks, pick the source and target network
+to simplify and to be deterministic, accept from-network from user. no need to deduce the balances of tokens from all networks. in a conventional limit order, lets say stocks, there is only one account. in this case there are number of networks, pick the source and target network

 - buy-or-sell : buy order or sell order
 - from network : the network where the tokens are, that is used to pay/ sell